2 suspects in Kansas City parade shooting charged with murder, prosecutors announce

 Others pulled out their guns, including the other suspect charged, Dominic Miller, Baker said.
 The prosecutor said evidence indicated Miller's gun was the one that allegedly killed the fatal victim, identified as Lisa Lopez-Galvan, a 43-year-old mother of two and a local radio DJ.

+While Mays was chasing a member of the group and pointing the gun at him, the other people in the group pulled out their guns and appeared to start shooting at him, according to the statement.
+Mays also allegedly appeared to be shooting at the person he was chasing, according to the statement.

+Mays, who was also shot in the chaos, allegedly told police he drew his gun because someone in the group said, "I'm going to get you," according to the statement.

-Both men have been charged with second-degree murder and are being held on a $1 million bond.
+Both Mays and Miller have been charged with second-degree murder and lesser offenses, and are being held on a $1 million bond.
+Mays was charged Saturday morning and the charges were sealed because the investigation was "so active and ongoing," Baker said.

 "We seek to hold every shooter accountable for their actions on that day — every single one," Baker said.
 "So while we're not there yet on every single individual, we're going to get there."